orgrim/pg_back/README.md

 a value different than `none`, similarly to `--upload`.
 The options to setup the remote access are the same as `--upload`.

+It is possible to only list remote files with `--list-remote` with a value different than `none`, similarly to `--upload` and `--download`.

-When downloading files, dumps are not performed.
-Arguments on the commandline (database names when dumping) are used as shell globs to choose which files to the backup directory.
+When listing or downloading files, dumps are not performed.
+Arguments on the commandline (database names when dumping) are used as shell globs to select/filter files.

 If `--download` is used at the same time as `--decrypt`, files are downloaded first, then files matching globs are decrypted.